entrepeneur4lyf/kwaak/README.md

 When starting a chat, the code of the current branch is copied into a on-the-fly created docker container.
 This container is then used to run the code and execute the commands.

 After each chat completion, kwaak will lint, commit, and push the code to the remote repository if any code changes have been made.
-Kwaak can also create a pull request.
+Kwaak can also create a pull request and will include the full conversation history in the pull request.

 Our initial demo agent runs as a single operator, starting with a vector based context from the initial prompt, and will use tools to enrich the prompt as needed.